gknowles/dimapp/tools/pargen/README.md

 The input format follows RFC 5234 (including the RFC 7405 update), with the some modifications.
-- Special "rules" starting with a percent "%" are options for the generator
+- Special "rules" starting with a percent "%" are options for the generator.
-- Rules can be followed by brace "{}" enclosed tags, tags are used by the generator
+- Rules can be followed by brace "{}" enclosed tags.
+Tags are used to tell the generator to do things, just as insert event callbacks.
-- Prose values containing the rule as a text description such as "\<all nouns>"
+- Prose values containing the rule as a text description such as "\<all nouns>" are not allowed.

 The "Core Rules" defined in RFC 5234 ("ALPHA", "BIT", etc) are always included.